Now that you’ve built and finalized your occupations Roster, it’s time to narrow your Roster down.

 - Lookup the occupations on the Occupational Outlook Handbook website

-- Read the career stories of professionals working in those occupations
+- Read the career stories of professionals working in those occupations (be warned: some but not all occupations have pages on this website)

 - Review the websites of the main professional organizations / scholarly societies for that profession.
 For example, psychologists are often members of the American Psychological Association; architects are often members of American Institute of Architects.
 These websites often have information specifically for young people interested in potentially pursuing jobs in their field.